onox/orka/docs/rendering/buffers.md

 !!! tip
-    The targets can be made directly visible with `:::ada use all type Orka.Rendering.Buffers.Buffer_Target`.
+    The targets can be made directly visible with `:::ada use all type Orka.Rendering.Buffers.Indexable_Buffer_Target`.

 ### SSBO